BAJRANG-BAJIYA/BAJRANG-BAJIYA/README.md

 - 🔭 I’m currently working with Deltra Soft Technologies.
 - 🌱 I’m currently learning back-end Development.
-- 👯 I’m looking for new opportunities.
+- 👯 I’m looking for new opportunities in IT.
 - 🤔 I’m looking for help to learn Backend development.
 - 💬 Ask me about Front end technologies and Frameworks.
 - 📫 How to reach me: My email: bajiya.bajrang17@gmail.com